 Right now, we are working toward bringing a next generation of Waxy Corn hybrids—our first product developed with CRISPR—to the U.S. market before the end of the decade, pending field trials and appropriate regulatory reviews.

-Waxy corn is used for industrial applications, such as bottle labels, and for food thickening agents, such as corn starch.
-Corteva Agriscience’s CRISPR-produced Waxy Corn improves the yield of Waxy Corn hybrids to allow farmers and ingredient companies to use fewer resources – such as land – to produce the same amount of starch.
+Waxy Corn is used for industrial applications, such as bottle labels, and for food thickening agents, such as corn starch.
+Corteva’s CRISPR-produced Waxy Corn improves the yield of Waxy Corn hybrids to allow farmers and ingredient companies to use fewer resources – such as land – to produce the same amount of starch.